RomanLut/hx_espnow_rc/doc/development.md

 # ESP-NOW technical details
-ESP-NOW packets are vendor-specific packets.
+ESP-NOW packets are vendor-specific Wifi packets.
 ESP sends packet and waits for confirmation packet from peer mac address.
 If Ack packet is not received, erorr is returned.
 So sender knows that packet is not delivered successfully.
 Opposite is not true.
 If API call returns error, packet still may have been delivered, but sender did not hear Ack packet.